tarof429/stuckathome/building_a_pc_2022/post_install.md

 - For a system that has an AMD GPU, run `pacman -S mesa lib32-mesa xf86-video-amdgpu vulkan-radeon lib32-vulkan-radeon`

+- To rip CDs, install cdparanoia and run `sudo cdparanoia -B`.
+Files will be saved in the current working diretory.
+The wav files can be converted to mp3 files by running `for f in *.wav; do lame $f; done`.
+Another tool that can be used to convert wav files to mp3 is abcde.

+To install abcde, you need to build the aur from https://aur.archlinux.org/abcde.git.
+This package has a dependency on cd-discid and vorbis-tools.
+The vorbis-tools package can be installed easily using `pacman -S vorbis-tools`.
+For cd-discid, you need to build the aur https://aur.archlinux.org/cd-discid.git.
+Finally, to install abcde, you need to install a PGP signature as mentioned at https://bbs.archlinux.org/viewtopic.php?id=261267 which is referring to the GPG keys for either Steve or Andrew on the abcde download page at https://abcde.einval.com/download/.
+Search for this key at https://keys.openpgp.org, download the file, and import the key by running `gpg --import <file>`.
+You should now be able to install abcde.

+You also need to install a configuration file for abcde.
+For example, see http://andrews-corner.org/abcde.html and https://bbs.archlinux.org/viewtopic.php?id=202331.

+If you use cantata to play music, install mpd first.
+A player that doesn't require mpd is musickube.

 # References

 https://github.com/korvahannu/arch-nvidia-drivers-installation-guide